ChizmanXan/ChizmanXan/README.md

       - Human-machine interaction
       - Software development
 - 🌱 I’m currently learning ...
-      - Electrical assembly.
-Wiring.
-Relays, switches, etc. For my job.
+      - Calculus
+      - Chemistry
       - Java
       - C#
       - Arduino
 - 💞️ I’m looking to collaborate on ...
-      - Nothing just yet, don't have the skills or time to do a collaborative project properly.
+      - Nothing.
 Yet.

-- 📫 How to reach me ...
+- 📫 How to reach me on ...
-      - You can find me on Twitter as @JCinYYC
+      - Twitter as @JCinYYC
-      - Can you message people on Github?
-I'm really new to this site, I really don't know much about it yet.
-      - You can find me on Twitter at
+      - Instagram as @JCinYYC
+      - Tumblr as @jcinycc

 <!---
 SpacemanJC/SpacemanJC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.